As Prepared for Delivery on January 14, 2021

 Paycheck Protection Program

 The pandemic relief legislation also restarted the Paycheck Protection Program (PPP) to help small businesses remain open.
 In total, small businesses could receive $284 billion through the PPP, with an additional $20 billion reserved for businesses operating in low-income communities.
-Through the Paycheck Protection Program (opens new window), credit unions are working to save and create jobs.
+Through the Paycheck Protection Program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , credit unions are working to save and create jobs.
 I have personally spoken to many credit unions who leverage the PPP program to help their members.
 I always like to ask what the smallest PPP loan amount they have extended.
 To date, the smallest is $627.00.
 That’s Mom and Pop!

 The pandemic relief legislation also included a $9 billion Emergency Capital Investment Program to provide low-cost, long term capital investments to Minority Depository Institutions (MDIs) and Community Development Financial Institutions (CDFIs) that are depository institutions, and $3 billion to the CDFI Fund for financial and technical assistance grants to CDFIs.
 I look forward to working with NCUA staff to implement that program.